Uber adding 2,000 jobs in Chicago, mostly in Freight unit

 The unit had been divided between San Francisco and Chicago.
 Uber wanted to consolidate it in Chicago because of the transportation logistics expertise in the area.

-Uber says it signed a 10-year lease for the office in The Old Main Post Office in the Chicago River area.
+Uber said Monday that it signed a 10-year lease for the office in The Old Main Post Office in the Chicago River area.
+It said in a statement that it plans to spend over $200 million a year in the Chicago region on personnel, real estate and other expenses.

+"Chicago is the heart of American's transportation and logistics industry, and there is no better place to open our dedicated Freight HQ," Uber CEO Dara Khosrowshahi said.

+The Chicago expansion is part of Uber's broader move to branch out into several "talent hubs," said spokesman Xavier Van Chau.